jbaker8935/switcheroo/design.md

   deterministic starting state.
 - A curated CLUT is programmed through `video_apply_palette`, providing baseline colors for the board light/dark squares, UI panel, highlights, and typography.
+Slot 0 remains transparent-only so sprites and overlays can rely on hardware transparency, while background, border, UI, and text colors occupy slots 1-4 and board cells consume slots 5-36.
+Predefined palettes exist for three UI themes
+  (`VIDEO_THEME_DEFAULT`, `VIDEO_THEME_HIGH_CONTRAST`,
-These entries live in CLUT 0 slots 0-7 for easy reuse across bitmaps and sprites.
-Predefined palettes exist for three UI themes (`VIDEO_THEME_DEFAULT`, `VIDEO_THEME_HIGH_CONTRAST`, `VIDEO_THEME_COLORBLIND`), and the video subsystem exposes `video_apply_theme` so the menu configuration can switch palettes without touching individual color entries.
+  `VIDEO_THEME_COLORBLIND`), and the video subsystem exposes `video_apply_theme` so the menu configuration can switch palettes without touching individual color entries.
-- `video_load_assets` copies the generated asset manifest, seeds a 320x240 board bitmap buffer in BSS, and procedurally fills it using the active CLUT slot assignments so the board respects any palette theme without embedding a 76 KB data blob in ROM.
+- `video_load_assets` copies the generated asset manifest and stages the board bitmap that was precomputed by `scripts/generate_assets.py`.
+The bitmap is embedded via the `EMBED` macro in a dedicated overlay region, avoiding large RAM buffers while still honoring runtime palette swaps.
-- Asset ingestion uploads placeholder sprites, highlight frames, menu icons, and the procedurally generated board bitmap into TinyVICKY VRAM during initialization so real hardware immediately renders populated bitmap and sprite layers.
+- Asset ingestion uploads placeholder sprites, highlight frames, menu icons, and the embedded board bitmap into TinyVICKY VRAM during initialization so real hardware immediately renders populated bitmap and sprite layers.
 Sprite memory is carved out of far RAM, assets are copied via the MMU swap window, and `spriteDefine` preconfigures IDs for board pieces,